sahil98547/Docker/readme.md

 ![](image-1.png)

-* The file i written in dockerfile so, due to this problem is also arising so use Docerfile instead of dockerfile.
+* The file name for a Dockerfile must be capitalized as "Dockerfile" and not "dockerfile" in order for Docker to recognize it as the file containing the instructions for building the image.
+If the file name is not capitalized correctly, Docker will not be able to find the file and will display an error.